 If you are not due a refund, but wish to contribute, make a check or money order payable to Mississippi Wildlife Fisheries and Parks Foundation.
 The mailing address is Mississippi Department of Wildlife, Fisheries and Parks, P.O.
 Box 14194, Jackson, MS 39236.

-Contributions to Mississippi Bicentennial Celebration Fund You may elect to contribute all or part (at least \$1) of your income tax refund to the Mississippi Bicentennial Celebration Fund.
-These funds will be used for the purpose of designating, coordinating and providing programs with respect to the formal Bicentennial celebration of the State of Mississippi in 2017.
-If you are due a refund and wish to contribute to the Mississippi Bicentennial Celebration Fund, please write the amount you wish to donate on Form 80-108, Part III.
+Contributions to Mississippi Bicentennial Celebration Fund These funds will be used for the purpose of designating, coordinating and providing programs with respect to the formal Bicentennial celebration of the State of Mississippi in 2018.